cogini/elixir-deploy-template/README.md

 ## Deploy the release locally

-If you are running on the same machine, then you can use the custom mix tasks in `lib/mix/tasks/deploy.ex` to deploy locally.
+If you are building on the web web server, then you can use the custom mix tasks in `lib/mix/tasks/deploy.ex` to deploy locally.

 In `mix.exs`, set `deploy_dir` to match Ansible, i.e.
 `deploy_dir: /opt/{{ org }}/{{ elixir_release_name }}`: